There are three time slots available seven days a week.

-If you wish to have food or alcohol served at your wedding, our insurance regulations require you to select from the list of vendors we have supplied.
-If you have someone you think would make an excellent addition to this list, please have them contact us so we can determine if their coverage will appease the law and insurance restrictions that have been placed upon our property.
+Unfortunately, no. If you wish to have food served at your wedding, our insurance regulations require you to select from the list of vendors we have supplied.
+If you have someone you think would make an excellent addition to this list, please have them contact us so we can determine if their coverage will appease the law and restrictions that have been placed upon our property.

 It has long been customary to throw things at the newly wedded.
 We ask that you please remain respectful to the property and future ceremonies that will be taking place that day.
-Rice, Birdseed, and glitter are very time consuming to clean up and some pose a slip hazard.
+Rice, Birdseed, confetti and glitter are very time consuming to clean up and some pose a slip hazard.
+We would hate to have one of your guests injured or your time for photos taken up having to clean the mess.
 A fun alternative is bubbles.
 A butterfly or dove release makes for a lovely ending to the ceremony as well.
 Please have the flower girls use silk rose pedals instead of real ones.
 Silk rose petals keep their shape and can be seen clearer in pictures than real flower petals.
 Silk Petals are also much easier to clean than the real ones.

 Arrival times and departure times must be kept.
 Days with more than one wedding run very smoothly when these times are adhered.
 All vendors providing service to you at The Gardens must be notified of these times so they come only during your time.
 The bridal attendants should go directly to the bride’s room to get ready and start pictures while the couple already wed may take pictures in the gardens or the chapel.
 We do request only the wedding party stay the last fifteen minutes of your time frame for pictures.
 Please have your limo or bus wait in the designated area until the pictures are complete.
 We encourage one bride to wave to the next and help celebrate each other’s day.